Additivity, subadditivity and linearity: automatic continuity and quantifier weakening: Quantifier weakening in regular variation

 \section{Quantifier weakening in regular variation}

 The standard work on the Karamata theory of regular variation is BGT.
 The present authors have returned to this area in a number of papers, together and separately, largely addressed to matters left open there.
-First, we address the \textit{foundational question}: what is the appropriate generalization of the measurability and Baire property settings of BGT?
-Secondly, we address the \textit{contextual question}: what, beyond the real-line setting of BGT (and other settings briefly addressed in BGT Appendix 1 such as the complex plane, Euclidean space and topological groups) is the natural context for the theory?
+First, we address the \textit{foundational question}: what is the appropriate generalization of the measurability and Baire-property settings of BGT?
+Secondly, we address the \textit{contextual question}: what, beyond the real-line setting of BGT (and other settings briefly addressed in BGT Appendix 1 such as the complex plane, Euclidean space and topological groups), is the natural context for the theory?
 In Theorem 6 here, we complete our reduction of the number of hard proofs in the area to zero, thus making good on a claim we have already made elsewhere (see \S 1).
-This also addresses one of the principal questions left open in BGT: why Th.
-3.2.5 there -- in the context of Bojani\'{c}-Karamata/de Haan Theory ([BojK], [dH]; cf. [BinO14])
+It is striking that Th.
+1.4.3 of BGT, in the context of Karamata Theory,

--- is no harder than Th.
-1.4.3. there -- in the context of Karamata Theory,
+is no harder than Th.
+3.2.5 of BGT, in the context of \textit{Bojani\'{c} -Karamata/de Haan} Theory ([BojK], [dHa]; cf. [BinO14])

 Here we weaken the quantifier $\forall $ above as much as possible (cf. [BinG]).
 Results of this nature are false if the quantifier is weakened too much, for reasons connected with Hamel pathology (BGT\ \S\ 1.1.4; cf. [Kuc, Ch.
 11]).
-As is usual in this area, of course, one encounters a dichotomy: matters are either very nice or very nasty -- even the merest hint of good behaviour being sufficient to guarantee the former; cf. [BinO7], [BinO11].
-Here, the condition needed is a \textit{one-sided }one of `liminf liminf' type, as in the BGT\ results cited above, [BinG], [Hei], [Sen], or equivalently (below) of `limsup limsup' type.
+As is usual in this area, of course, one encounters a dichotomy: matters are either very nice or very nasty -- even the merest hint of good behaviour being sufficient to guarantee the former; cf. [BinO7, 11].
+Here, the condition needed, the \textit{Heiberg-Seneta condition}, is a \textit{ one-sided }one of `liminf liminf' type, as in the BGT\ results cited above, [BinG], [Hei], [Sen], or equivalently (below) of `limsup limsup' type.

 As usual for proofs, we work with Karamata theory written additively rather than multiplicatively.
 As in Prop.
 1 above, we write